Make These Easy And Delicious High Protein Winter Breakfasts

 Smoked Salmon Crackers

-Spread cream cheese on 4-5 seedy crackers.
+Spread cream cheese (I love the Good Culture cream cheese!) on 4-5 seedy crackers.
 Top with smoked salmon, capers, and red onion.
-Add a squeeze of lemon, drizzle of olive oil, and fresh dill.
+Add a squeeze of lemon, a drizzle of olive oil, and fresh dill.
 Enjoy a sliced apple with cinnamon on the side.

 Chia Seed Pudding